 3. Missing what’s great

-While you’re fretting over what you’re lacking from this wonderful person because you’re trying to compare relationships, you’re missing out on the great parts.
+While you’re fretting over what you’re lacking from this person because you’re trying to compare relationships, you could be missing out on the great parts.

 You could be out experiencing what you’re seeing all these other couples “talking” about in real-time but, instead, you’re dwelling that you don’t have what they do – you could.

-Whatever happened to being happy for other people’s successes.
-If he makes the issue a challenge, that’s his own insecurities, not yours, and you shouldn’t dwell in those.
+Whatever happened to being happy for other people’s successes?
+If he makes the issue a challenge, that’s his own insecurities, not yours, and you shouldn’t dwell on those.

 It’s better to express an appreciation for her work ethic, or whatever may be the celebration, and move forward feeling great about your personal achievement and attributes even if he’s stuck amid comparisons.

-5. Sometimes it’s OK to let it pinch
+5. Sometimes it’s okay to let it pinch